-Greetings from Auschwitz: A Book About Postcards from the Worst Holiday Ever
+Greetings from Auschwitz: A Book about Postcards from the Worst Holiday Ever

 This article originally appeared on VICE Poland

-Now that you can call or email anyone, at any time, the effort of sending holiday postcards—buying and writing a note to your loved ones—feels somehow beautiful to me.
+Now that you can call or email anyone, at any time, the effort of sending holiday postcards – buying and writing a note to your loved ones – feels somehow beautiful.

 Videos by VICE

-Not too long ago, after my interest in postcards piqued, I learned about the ones from Auschwitz, first sent in 1946—a year after the Jewish prisoners were rescued.
+Then I learned about the postcards from Auschwitz, first sent in 1946 a year after the Jewish prisoners were rescued.
 I’d visited the Nazi extermination camp once, but never noticed any gift shops there.
-Even if there were postcards to buy, I wouldn’t have known how to communicate from a genocidal death camp—what do you write?
-“All things considered, I’m doing fine”?
+Even if there were postcards to buy, I wouldn’t have known how to communicate from a genocidal death camp – what do you write?
+“I’m, all things considered, doing fine”?
 Would you send a postcard from a place built to literally wipe out an entire generation?
-Well, there are even more questionable things you could send from a concentration camp, I suppose.

-I sat down with Szypulski, to talk about human nature in the face of death and trauma, as well as his fascinating text.
+I sat down with Szypulski, to talk about human nature in the face of death and trauma.

 VICE: How did you manage to find the postcards and how long did it take to collect them?